GoDaddy Review: Is GoDaddy a good web hosting company? Are they worth the price? and what’s up with their confusing money-back policy?

 GoDaddy may be famous for hosting and domains, but it appears they have each product under sunlight for small business folks, too.

 That means that they could function as your one-stop store.
-There is an infinite number of complementary products which will play fine with your new site.
+There is an infinite number of complementary products that will play fine with your new site.

 To note, GoDaddy will hook you up with over 125 software products when you become a customer.
 They will also have a team of website design pros to help you get set up, as well.